ghosteyetech/Wildfly-docker/README.md

 ## Further customization of the Docker file

->So far we have learnt about the RUN command to execute the add-user.sh script.
+>So far we have learned about the RUN command to execute the add-user.sh script.
 We will learn another command which is CMD.
 The main purpose of a CMD is to provide defaults for an executing container.

 ```
 CMD ["/opt/jboss/wildfly/bin/standalone.sh", "-b", "0.0.0.0", "-bmanagement", "0.0.0.0"]